fennel-ai/client/docs/pages/api-reference/client/query.md

 #### Parameters

 <Expandable title="inputs" type="List[Union[Feature, str]]">
-List of features to be used as inputs to extract.
+List of features to be used as inputs to query.
 Features should be provided either as Feature objects or strings representing fully qualified feature names.
 </Expandable>

 <Expandable title="outputs" type="List[Union[Featureset, Feature, str]]">
-List of features that need to be extracted.
-Features should be provided either as Feature objects, or Featureset objects (in which case all features under that featureset are extracted) or strings representing fully qualified feature names.
+List of features that need to be queries.
+Features should be provided either as Feature objects, or Featureset objects (in which case all features under that featureset are queries) or strings representing fully qualified feature names.
 </Expandable>

 <Expandable title="input_dataframe" type="pd.Dataframe">
 A pandas dataframe object that contains the values of all features in the inputs list.
-Each row of the dataframe can be thought of as one entity for which features need to be extracted.
+Each row of the dataframe can be thought of as one entity for which features need to be queried.
 </Expandable>

 <Expandable title="log" type="bool" defaultVal="False">
-Boolean which indicates if the extracted features should also be logged (for log-and-wait approach to training data generation).
+Boolean which indicates if the queried features should also be logged (for log-and-wait approach to training data generation).
 </Expandable>

 <Expandable title="workflow" type="str" defaultVal="'default'">
-The name of the workflow associated with the feature extraction.
+The name of the workflow associated with the feature query.
 Only relevant when `log` is set to True, in which case, features associated with the same workflow are collected together.
 Useful if you want to separate logged features between, say, login fraud and transaction fraud.